 - Personalization is a powerful yet generally underused marketing tactic.
-But with a feature like this in your toolset, you’ll be able to get an upper hand on your competitors while sending emails that your customers can’t wait to open.
+But with a feature like this in your toolset, you’ll be able to get the upper hand on your competitors while sending emails that your customers can’t wait to open.

 - Use UTMs in all your links.
 Which link in your emails get the most click-throughs?
 How much of your traffic comes from your email list?
 If you’re using UTMs correctly, you’ll easily be able to answer these questions.TOMS uses UTMs in every link of every email.
-Collecting that data will helps them make better decisions across their marketing strategy and it can help you do the same.
+Collecting that data will help them make better decisions across their marketing strategy and help you do the same.
 If you would like more information about how to do this, this article should help.

 4. Don’t Miss Out! (a.k.a.
 The Abandoned Cart Email)

-We’ve all been on one site or another, filled our cart with a few products and then got distracted before making the purchase.
+We’ve all been on one site or another, filled our cart with a few products, and then got distracted before making the purchase.
 According to one finding, 3 out of 4 customers leave a site without finalizing a purchase.

-Both emails take you right back to your cart to pick up where you left off, but if you don’t go through with things after these two emails then that’s all the reminders you’ll get.
+Both emails take you right back to your cart to pick up where you left off, but if you don’t go through with things after these two emails, then that’s all the reminders you’ll get.